Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 How much LINK can I stake?

-The expanded pool size of v0.2 reflects the goal of increasing the security guarantees and user assurances provided around in-scope oracle services over time, while maintaining a security-conscious approach to the expansion of Staking.
+The expanded pool size of v0.2 reflected the goal of increasing the security guarantees and user assurances provided around in-scope oracle services over time, while maintaining a security-conscious approach to the expansion of Staking.
 Furthermore, the capped pool size also supports the network’s economic sustainability before new sources of staking rewards, such as user fee rewards, are made available to LINK stakers.
 Over time, the pool size cap is expected to increase, particularly as Chainlink Staking continues to evolve to support additional Chainlink services.

 The variable reward rate results from the fact that a fixed amount of rewards in total are made available to the staking pool per unit of time, regardless of how much aggregate LINK is staked in the pool.
-Therefore, stakers won’t have a fixed reward rate, but rather the rate of reward will be variable based on how full the pool is and the amount of rewards made available per unit of time (creating an effective floor rate at a specific pool size limit and fixed reward amount).
+Therefore, stakers don’t have a fixed reward rate, but rather the rate of reward is variable based on how full the pool is and the amount of rewards made available per unit of time (creating an effective floor rate at a specific pool size limit and fixed reward amount).
 If the pool isn’t full, the same amount of rewards will be made available proportionately to a reduced number of stakers, resulting in a higher reward rate, and vice versa.

 This change in reward rate calculation was required given that the source of rewards in Chainlink Staking in the future is expected to increasingly shift towards being derived from external sources of rewards (e.g. user fees), which may be a variable amount.

-Assuming an entirely filled community pool, the community stake portion of the v0.2 pool at launch will feature a base floor reward rate of 4.5% per year in LINK for helping secure the Chainlink Network.
-From those annualized rewards, 4% of Community Staker rewards will be automatically directed to Node Operator Stakers as a Delegation Reward.
+Assuming an entirely filled community pool, the community stake portion of the v0.2 pool at launch features a base floor reward rate of 4.5% per year in LINK for helping secure the Chainlink Network.
+From those annualized rewards, 4% of Community Staker rewards is automatically directed to Node Operator Stakers as a Delegation Reward.
 The result is an effective base floor reward rate of 4.32% on an annualized basis for Community Stakers in v0.2 at launch.
 As noted previously, the actual amount of rewards made available to stakers will depend on how full the pool is, with a higher effective reward rate if the pool is less than full.

 This base floor reward rate was determined based on the need to balance the network’s economic sustainability over time, while ensuring stakers are fairly rewarded for their work securing the network.
-It is expected that emissions-based rewards will trend eventually toward zero as external sources of staking rewards, such as user fees, grow to sustainably support the network’s cryptoeconomic security staking layer.
+It is expected that emissions-based rewards will eventually trend toward zero as external sources of staking rewards, such as user fees, grow to sustainably support the network’s cryptoeconomic security staking layer.

 Can I stake more LINK on the same address?